-- Provide case study summaries that tell the story of some of your patient’s, but make sure you do not violate any HIPPA laws in doing so.
+- Provide case-study summaries that tell the story of some of your patient’s, but make sure you do not violate any HIPAA laws in doing so.

 - Remember that successful blog posts are not always traditional.
 Feel free to think outside of the box.